UICrail/SemanticRSM/README.md

 # Documentation
 ## Wiki
-The Wiki documents the design process, esp. main design choices.
-This is an integrated wiki, accessible via the GitHub menu bar.
+The [Wiki](https://github.com/UICrail/SemanticRSM/wiki) documents the design process, esp. main design choices.
+This is an integrated wiki, also accessible via the GitHub menu bar.

 ## Documentation folder
 Only contains diagrams (class diagrams for instance) and illustrations for use by the wiki and in other repositories.
 Full documentation is in the wiki.